Grade Level

 This hands-on STEM education program links practical engineering skills with global humanitarian service as students build and share We Share Solar Suitcases with schools in energy-scarce regions of the world.

-Vocabulary Game - Important Solar Energy Terms
+Cover Image for Vocabulary Game - Important Solar Energy Terms

 Source: Solar Empowered Schools